sap218/catchingLLMs/README.md

 # Catching LLMs - README

-This is the repository for the code relating to blog [link coming soon].
+This is the repository for the code relating to [blog](https://sap218.uk/posts/llms/).

 Please do create an Issue if you have any Qs (or other).